 Warm baths and hot springs have been seen as medical miracles through the ages.
 Mineral baths were used to cure all manner of afflictions and most people feel the benefit of warm water.
 Hydrotherapy is particularly helpful in the winter months when arthritis can flare up resulting in increased joint stiffness.
 There is much evidence that performing exercise in warm water can be beneficial in assisting healing from injury or surgery.

-Linda has worked as an Occupational Therapist for many years and joined the In-Balance team after completing specialised training in the area of Lymphoedema.
+Linda has worked as an Occupational Therapist for many years and joined the In-Balance team after completing specialised training in the area of Lymphoedema with which she consults to us from time to time.
 Focussing on providing best practice management for Lymphoedema in all stages of the treatment continuum (assessment, early detection and ongoing management), Linda also has a particular interest in the use of low-level laser therapy for the treatment of Lymphoedema and other applications including scar management, physical rehabilitation and pain reduction.
 In her 'other life' outside of work, Linda and her family run a successful wine business.

 BAppSci (Occupational Therapy) University of Sydney 2003